patrickhallinan/hello-proxygen/README.md

 ### test server

-This was created to simplify automated testing.
-It is relatively new
+Created to simplify automated testing.

 #### run the server